UntitledModGame/UntitledModGame.github.io/almost_done_cooking/ZEN_OF_UMG.md

 - Follow the 80/20 rule

-- Less code > more code
+- Less code > more code, if possible

 - Readibility and Elegance > efficiency (Unless it's really bad)